glugeorge/glugeorge.github.io/_sources/projects.md

 This section keeps track of some of the projects unrelated to my primary research that I've worked on that showcase various applications of coding/data science to earth science topics.

 ## 2022
-### Hurricanes tracks and their economic impacts in a changing climate:
+### Hurricane tracks and their economic impacts in a changing climate:
 - Project for a [Climate Prediction Challenges](https://leap.columbia.edu/) course
 - Group project found [here](https://github.com/katelmarsh/hurricanes_climate_pred)
 - This project used hierarchical clustering to identify two different "classes" of hurricanes that pose a financially damaging risk.
 It then investigates the evolution of these hurricanes with respect to a changing climate.